 First, let us know that you wish to express an interest.
 The best way to do this is to complete the Contact Us or the Tenancy Application form.
 That way, you will be added to our database and we’ll send you details of pubs as they come on the market.
-The details on this form will go to our Recruitment Manager, Nicole Keogan.
-Nicole will give you a personal call to take some more details, find out a little more about you, and discuss the type of pubs that might be suitable.
+The details on this form will go to our Recruitment Team who will give you a personal call to take some more details, find out a little more about you, and discuss the type of pubs that might be suitable.

-Alternatively, you might see a pub in our vacancy list that you like the look of – in which case, just fill out the form at the end of the online vacancy and this will also go to Nicole.
+Alternatively, you might see a pub in our vacancy list that you like the look of – in which case, just fill out the form at the end of the online vacancy and this will also go to the team.

 The next step is to view a suitable pub.
-Nicole will arrange this for you and meet you at the pub to discuss the opportunity further.
-If all goes well, you will then be asked to produce a business plan, and provide proof of ID and sufficient funds, which goes to the BDM (Business Development Manager) for the pub.
-Following that, you will be asked to an interview (as will other applicants) and then the successful candidate(s) will be asked to go to a final interview, with the Head of Tenanted Operations, Fred Turner.
+The BDM (Business Development Manger) will arrange to meet you at the pub to discuss the opportunity further.
+If all goes well, you will then be asked to produce a business plan, and provide proof of ID and sufficient funds.
+Following that, you will be asked to an interview (as will other applicants) and then the successful candidate(s) will be asked to go to a final interview, with the Head of Tenanted Operations, Iain Rippon.